kkkqkx123/code-search-helper/src/types.md

   ProjectNamingConfigService: Symbol.for('ProjectNamingConfigService'),
   InfrastructureConfigService: Symbol.for('InfrastructureConfigService'),
   GraphCacheConfigService: Symbol.for('GraphCacheConfigService'),

-  // 3. 核心服务
+  QdrantService: Symbol.for('QdrantService'),
   LoggerService: Symbol.for('LoggerService'),
   ErrorHandlerService: Symbol.for('ErrorHandlerService'),
   ProjectIdManager: Symbol.for('ProjectIdManager'),
   MemoryMonitorService: Symbol.for('MemoryMonitorService'),
-  DatabaseLoggerService: Symbol.for('DatabaseLoggerService'),
-  EventToLogBridge: Symbol.for('EventToLogBridge'),
-  PerformanceMonitor: Symbol.for('PerformanceMonitor'),
-  DatabasePerformanceMonitor: Symbol.for('DatabasePerformanceMonitor'),

-  // 4.
-Qdrant 服务模块
+  // Qdrant 服务模块
-  QdrantService: Symbol.for('QdrantService'),
   IQdrantConnectionManager: Symbol.for('IQdrantConnectionManager'),
   IQdrantCollectionManager: Symbol.for('IQdrantCollectionManager'),
   IQdrantVectorOperations: Symbol.for('IQdrantVectorOperations'),
   IQdrantQueryUtils: Symbol.for('IQdrantQueryUtils'),
   IQdrantProjectManager: Symbol.for('IQdrantProjectManager'),

-  // 5. 文件系统服务
+  // 文件系统服务
   FileSystemTraversal: Symbol.for('FileSystemTraversal'),
   FileWatcherService: Symbol.for('FileWatcherService'),
   ChangeDetectionService: Symbol.for('ChangeDetectionService'),